 - An open work permit (You can work for almost any company without permission from the government, almost like a Taiwanese citizen)

 - 3 years of legal residence in Taiwan that counts toward the 5 years required in order to gain permanent residency

 Learn more about some real people who have gotten the Gold Card:

 The Gold Card can take several months to apply for, so if your visa situation is urgent, you may want to stick to the Entrepreneur visa for now.
 Most of the requirements for the Gold Card are also very strict, just like the Entrepreneur visa.
 But there is one slightly easier way to get this visa too.

-Check approval method #1: If you made a salary of more than 160K NTD / month in the last three years, you are eligible for the gold card.
+Check approval method #1: If you made a salary of more than 160K NTD / month in the last three years, you are eligible for the gold card under the “Field of Economy”.
 This should be very easy for many Canadians and Americans who have real world experience in their home countries.

 If you meet the requirements for the Taiwan Gold Card, we highly recommend you apply for that instead of applying for the Entrepreneur visa.
 However, not everyone has extremely specialized experience, or meets the salary requirements.
 In addition, there is apparently a yearly audit of your finances to see if you still meet the required salary the following year — if you don’t, you may lose your gold card.

 If you live in Taiwan teaching English, or you’re not from North America, it’s unlikely that you meet this requirement.
 But you could still apply for, and get, the Entrepreneur visa.